On Split-State Quantum Tamper Detection and Non-Malleability: Coding-Theoretic Definitions in the Split-State Tampering Model

 \end{enumerate} \end{definition}

 In other words, the outcome of the effective channel on the message is a convex combination of the original message or a fixed distribution.\footnote{Non-malleability is originally defined in terms of a simulator which is allowed to output a special symbol \emph{same}$^*$ which is later replaced by the encoded $m$.
-The reader may be more accustomed to this notion, nevertheless, it is well-known to be equivalent to the above. } When the code is perfectly correct or its correctness is otherwise clear from context, we simply say non-malleable with error $\epsilon$.
-We point out that \cite{DKO13} showed that NMCs with a single bit message could be defined in an alternative, arguably much simpler way: A classical code is non-malleable if and only if ``it is hard to negate the encoded bit with functions from $\mathcal{F}$".
-That is,
+The reader may be more accustomed to this notion, nevertheless, it is well-known to be equivalent to the above. } As previously introduced, the classical $t$-split-state model corresponds to the the collection of individual tampering functions $\{(f_1, f_2,\cdots ,f_t)\}$ on the shares (see \cref{fig:splitstate121}).